brodyreeves/MyChatAlert/README.md

 ## Missing Localization

 If you want to help translate the addon to your locale, you can view what phrases are missing on [Curseforge][curseforge localization link]

-## Support the Dev

-Donation info was requested, so I added it to the Curseforge project.
-The side panel has a button with this [PayPal][paypal link] link, or you can also use [Venmo][venmo link] if you prefer that

 [alert frame pic]: https://raw.githubusercontent.com/brodyreeves/MyChatAlert/v2.5.0/Addon_Images/ss-alert-frame.png "Alert Frame"
 [chat alert pic]: https://raw.githubusercontent.com/brodyreeves/MyChatAlert/v2.5.0/Addon_Images/ss-chat-alert.png "Printed Alert"